 1. How will you make my property stand out?

 In a world where potential buyers are online sieving through details around the clock it’s never been more important that your property stands out online.
 That first impression as house hunters are scrolling through listings can make all the difference.
 Once a buyer has opened the full details, they are hoping to be able to gain as much information as possible about the property.
-Our tailored approach to marketing is incredibly successful, on Rightmove our listings receive almost double the number of page views than those of our competitors.
-The most recent statistics from the property portal positioned us first out of all the agents in W4 with 199 views per day, our nearest competitors were behind at 124 and 109 views per day.
+Our tailored approach to marketing is incredibly successful, on Rightmove our total property listings receive an average of 305 details views per property, per day. *updated for date range 1st Jan – 30th June 2022.

 From the images to the description our team of marketing experts ensure your property is listed in the best possible light and reaches the most amount of buyers.
-Social media is also an important place for your property to feature as potential buyers increasingly look at various channels to find their next home, Horton and Garton Chiswick have a dedicated Social Media Manager who ensures your property is being seen online.
+Social media is also an important place for your property to feature as potential buyers increasingly look at various channels to find their next home, we have a dedicated Social Media Manager who ensures your property is being seen online.

 Another very valid question is to ask for evidence to support the asking price an agent is quoting.
 We’re not talking about other properties that the agent currently has on the market for sale.
 Anything that’s ‘for sale’ is not a good comparison as it’s not yet sold meaning that price might not be achieved.
 Land Registry is where all sold property prices are recorded – any comparable properties recently sold near to your home can offer a realistic idea of the possible selling price.

-To talk to Paul about selling your property in Chiswick please do get in touch.
+To talk to us about selling your property in Chiswick, Hammersmith or Shepherd’s Bush please do get in touch.